s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

-## Lesson 1: Introducing Rasperry PI OS kernel or bare metal hello world.
+## Lesson 1: Introducing RPi OS, or bare metal "Hello, world!"

-We are going to start our joirney to OS development world by writing a simple bare metall "Hello, world" application.
-I asume that at this point you already went through [Prerequisites](https://github.com/s-matyukevich/raspberry-pi-os/docs/Prerequisites.md) and have everything ready for the work.
+We are going to start our journey to OS development world by writing a simple bare metal "Hello, world" application.
+I assume that at this point you have already gone through [Prerequisites](https://github.com/s-matyukevich/raspberry-pi-os/docs/Prerequisites.md) and have everything ready for the work.
 If not - now is the right time to do this.

 ### Project structure

 All source code samples in this tutorial have the same structure.
-You can take a look on the sources for this particular lesson [here](https://github.com/s-matyukevich/raspberry-pi-os/src/lesson01/).
-Let's brefely desribe it's components
+You can take a look at the sources for this particular lesson [here](https://github.com/s-matyukevich/raspberry-pi-os/src/lesson01/).
+Let's briefly describe its components

 1. *Makefile*.
 We are using [make utility](http://www.math.tau.ac.il/~danha/courses/software1/make-intro.html) to build our kernel.
-Makefile contains instructions how to compile and link the sources.
+A makefile contains instructions how to compile and link the sources.
 More on this in the next section.
 1. *build.sh or build.bat*.
-You need those files if you want to build the kernel using docker.
-In this way you don't need to have make utility and compiler toolchain installed on your laptop.
+You need those files if you want to build the kernel using Docker.
+In this way, you don't need to have make utility and compiler toolchain installed on your laptop.
 1. *src*.
 This folder contains all source code files.
 1. *include*.
 All header files should be placed here.

 ### Makefile

-Now let's take a closer look on the makefile.
-The main purpose of the make utility is to automatically determines which pieces of a program need to be recompiled, and issues commands to recompile them.
-If you are not familiar with make and makefiles I recoment you to read [this](ftp://ftp.gnu.org/old-gnu/Manuals/make-3.79.1/html_chapter/make_2.html) article.
+Now let's take a closer look at the makefile.
+The primary purpose of the make utility is to automatically determine which pieces of a program need to be recompiled, and issue commands to recompile them.
+If you are not familiar with make and makefiles, I recommend you to read [this](ftp://ftp.gnu.org/old-gnu/Manuals/make-3.79.1/html_chapter/make_2.html) article.
-Makefile for the first lesson can be found [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/Makefile) It starts with variables defenition.
+Makefile for the first lesson can be found [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/Makefile) It starts with variables definition.

 ```
 ARMGNU ?= aarch64-linux-gnu